yy/dviz-course/m01-intro/lab.md

 ## Cloud setup

 These are good cloud Jupyter notebook options.
 They are not necessarily supporting every package that we use but they may be an excellent option especially if you have a hard time installing packages.
 They also allow you to work on your code anywhere with internet access.
+The best option is Google colaboratory.
+It allows installation of many packages.
+It even lets you use GPUs! (although we don't really need to use any).

 ### Google colaboratory